Brett W. Martin, Esq.

 Juris Doctor (J.D.
 5/1982), Syracuse University College of Law

 Family Law Litigation (2/1996 – Present), Denver & Westminster, Colorado: Sole Shareholder and Managing Attorney of Martin Law Firm — Brett W. Martin, P.C., a Colorado Professional Corporation.
-Practice emphasizing family law matters and litigation, individual high asset and business owner divorce with particular sensitivity to representation of fathers in custody and visitation disputes.
+Practice emphasizing family law matters and litigation, individual high asset and business owner divorce with particular sensitivity to representation of fathers in parental alienation, custody and visitation disputes.
 Trial practice in Denver metropolitan area District and County Courts.
 General civil practice in the areas of tort, contracts, commercial litigation, bankruptcy, business, corporate, wills and estates.
 Appellate practice.

 Bankruptcy Law (6/1990 – 8/1992), Broomfield, Colorado: Law Office of Brett W. Martin, Esq.: Practice emphasizing bankruptcy representation of consumers in cases under Chapters 7 and 13, and business debtors in reorganization cases under Chapters 11 and 12 of Bankruptcy Code.
 Cases were located in Denver, Dallas and Cheyenne.
 Limited representation of clients in New York on commercial matters.